Vector dark energy and high-z massive clusters: The Results

 With the halo catalogues at our disposal, we computed the cumulative mass functions $n(>M)$ at various redshifts.
 We show in \Fig{img:massfunctions} the results for the 1\hGpc\ simulations at redshifts $z=1.4$, $z=1.2$, $z=1.1$ and $z=0$.
 This plot is accompanied by \Tab{tab:massivehaloes} where we list the masses of the most massive haloes found in each model and the redshifts under consideration.

-We notice that the mass function for objecst with $M > 10^{14} \hMsun$ is several times larger in VDE than in \LCDM$\;$at all redshifts, i.e. the number of high mass haloes in this non-standard cosmological model is significantly increased.
-In particular, at this mass scale the VDE mass function is about three times larger at the relevant redshifts $z=1.4, 1.2,$ and $1.1$ -- and even larger at today's time.
+We notice that the mass function for $M > 10^{14} \hMsun$ is several times larger in VDE than in \LCDM$\;$at all redshifts, thus increasing significantly the number of higher mass haloes in this non-standard cosmological model.
+In particular, at the high-mass end the VDE mass function is about three times larger at the relevant redshifts $z=1.4, 1.2,$ and $1.1$ -- and even larger at today's time.

-In order to verify that this feature of the VDE model is not a simple reflection of cosmic variance (which should affect in particular the high mass end, where the statistics is small) we compared the results presented in \Fig{img:massfunctions} to the mass functions of the set of two additional simulations started from a different random seed for the initial conditions confirming aforementioned results.
+In order to verify that this feature of the VDE model is not a simple reflection of cosmic variance (which should affect in particular the high mass end, where the statistics is smaller) we compared the results presented in \Fig{img:massfunctions} to the mass functions of the set of two additional simulations started from a different random seed for the initial conditions.
+In fact, the VDE cumulative mass function turns out to outnumber the \LCDM$\;$ one by the same factor at all redshifts in these two test runs, too.

-An interesting remark we would like to add here, is that the physical mass (obtained dividing by the corresponding $h$ values the values quoted in \hMsun units) of the largest haloes in the VDE-1 simulation at $z=1.4$, $z=1.2$ and $z=1.1$ are perfectly compatible with the ones of the above clusters referred to in the Introduction, whereas the corresponding \LCDM$\;$ candidates are outside the $2\sigma$ compatibility level.
+An interesting remark we would like to add here, is that the physical mass (obtained dividing by the corresponding $h$ values the values quoted in \hMsun units) of the largest haloes in the VDE-1 simulation at $z=1.4$, $z=1.2$ and $z=1.1$ are perfectly compatible with the ones of the above cited clusters, whereas the corresponding \LCDM$\;$ candidates are outside the $2\sigma$ compatibility level.
 And again, similar massive clusters have also been found in the duplicate VDE-1 simulation with a different initial seed.